9 September 2013

 Homeless shelter registered, but criminal case continues

-Meanwhile, the criminal investigation continues of Aleksei Shchedrov, a young Catholic layman who turned his home in the village of Aleksandrovka in Grodno Region into a shelter for homeless people.
+Meanwhile, the criminal investigation continues of Aleksei Shchedrov, a young Catholic layman who turned his home, in the village of Aleksandrovka in the western Grodno [Hrodna] Region, into a shelter for homeless people.
 He is being investigated under Criminal Code Article 193-1.
 This punishes "organisation of or participation in activity by an unregistered political party, foundation, civil or religious organisation" with a fine, or imprisonment for up to two years.

 The investigation – filed against Shchedrov in June – is being led by the Shchuchin District Investigative Committee, which is headed by Ivan Novikov.